Dantesto/Kaggle/README.md

 # Kaggle
 Jupyter Notebooks with my solutions of Kaggle competitions

 All notebooks contain descriptions and reasoning in Russian.
-The newer the laptop, the better it is written.
+The newer the notebook, the better it is written.

 Notebooks order:
 - Titanic - Machine Learning from Disaster